The island nation of Sri Lanka has a

 to large populations of monkeys and sambar

 deer.
-The remainder of the day is spent at
+The remainder of the day is at leisure.
+(B)

-Transfer to Ella, where the view through the Ella
+Transfer to Ella; the view through the Ella

 Gap – a break in the hills – is one of the finest